Bitcoin

 Legal

-Privacy policyCookie statementBitcoin disclosuresConflict of interest disclosureSummary of order execution policyComplaints procedure
+Privacy policyCookie statementBitcoin disclosuresRisk disclosureConflict of interest disclosureSummary of order execution policyComplaints procedure

 Copyright © 2025 Blockrise | All Rights Reserved

 Blockrise™ is a trademark of Blockrise Capital B.V. in the Netherlands and other countries.
 Blockrise Capital B.V. is a private limited liability company registered in the Netherlands, under Chamber of Commerce number 74879782.
-Blockrise holds a MiCAR licence with number 41000029, issued by the Dutch Authority for the Financial Markets (AFM).
+Blockrise Capital B.V. holds a MiCAR licence with number 41000029, issued by the Dutch Authority for the Financial Markets (AFM).
+Blockrise Lending B.V. is a group company and does not hold a MiCAR-license.

 Everything about Blockrise